official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 International Development (DFID), were not included in the policy review and were not sent a copy of Mr Sawers’ letter of 7 March.

-135 Manuscript comment Blair on Minute Ricketts to Sawers, 9 March 2001, ‘Iraq: Impact of Smarter Sanctions’.
+[^135]: Manuscript comment Blair on Minute Ricketts to Sawers, 9 March 2001, ‘Iraq: Impact of Smarter
-136 Letter Cook to Prime Minister, 9 March 2001, ‘Iraq: Future Policy Framework’.
+[^136]: Letter Cook to Prime Minister, 9 March 2001, ‘Iraq: Future Policy Framework’.
-137 Minute Westmacott to PS [FCO], 13 March 2001, ‘Iraq’.
+[^137]: Minute Westmacott to PS [FCO], 13 March 2001, ‘Iraq’.
-138 Letter Sawers to Cowper-Coles, 14 March 2001, ‘Iraq’.
+[^138]: Letter Sawers to Cowper-Coles, 14 March 2001, ‘Iraq’.

 240

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

-255. Ms Short’s Private Office wrote to Mr Sawers on 15 March recording that Ms Short “regrets that DFID was not included”.139 She welcomed the thrust of the new policy, but remained “concerned that insufficient weight had been given to … humanitarian needs”.
+255. Ms Short’s Private Office wrote to Mr Sawers on 15 March recording that Ms Short “regrets that DFID was not included”.[^139] She welcomed the thrust of the new policy, but remained “concerned that insufficient weight had been given to … humanitarian needs”.
 She also asked that, if the sanctions regime changed, any revised strategy should take into account that: the UK could not “shrug off… responsibility” to relieve the suffering that